opaulete/meme-generator/README.md

 </details>

-## Added a preview for the inserted image and text
+## Implemented a preview for the inserted image and text

 <details>
   <summary>